PL97/FedNLP/README.md

 ## FedNLP

-Git repo for paper "Federated Learning for Biomedical Text Mining"
+Git repo for paper "A systematic evaluation of federated learning on biomedical natural language processing"

 ## First stable release